 - Use a VPN- This helps you maintain your privacy while you’re online.
 A VPN makes you anonymous so people can’t see what sites you’re visiting or what you are doing online.
 This is achieved by sending your data through multiple servers, making you harder to track.
 This makes it more difficult for a criminal to steal your personal information while you’re connected to a network that might not be secure.
 They can’t snoop on you and see what you’re doing as easily.

 - Make sure all of your passwords are strong- If someone gets their hands on your laptop, you don’t want them to be able to log into your email, online banking, social media, etc. Use long passwords.
 Particularly for logging into your computer and email.
 If someone gets accesso to your email, they could access many of your other accounts by resetting your passwords.

 - Use a password manager- Password managers remember all of your passwords for you.
 All you have to remember is the password to your password manager.
 This allows you to use longer and stronger passwords for your online accounts.
 You can use passwords that would be impossible for a human to predict or remember.
 Most password managers can generate incredibly secure passwords for you that are almost impossible to hack.
-For more info, check out this guide to password managers.

 - Keep your computer clean- Delete personal information from your computer.
 Never save your passwords in your browser.
 If there is anything that is potentially illegal in the country you’re traveling to, delete it.

 - Set up remote wipe- This allows you to wipe data from your laptop if it gets stolen.
 You can even remotely wipe the entire OS, rendering the laptop unusable.
 This would come in handy if your laptop was stolen and unrecoverable.